What support do mentors receive?

 You’ll have an initial chat with Rachel, the Project Co-ordinator, who will explain how the project works.
 Then you’ll receive training in areas such as mentoring skills and the care system, which will equip you with the confidence and knowledge you need before you are matched with your mentee.

 Rachel will be on hand to support and guide you through the mentoring relationship – and there will be opportunities to get together with other mentors and mentees to share experiences and receive further training.

 Rachel will ask you about your interests, where you live and what you expect from the project.
 When she’s found a good match, she’ll discuss it with you before arranging your first meeting.

 As City Opportunities Mentoring works to get care leavers into positions in the City of London, it’s important that their mentors are ‘typical City workers’.
 By this we mean that the mentors have to work within the boundaries of the City of London (defined as this), and hold positions that are typical for the City (such as finance, banking and law).

 Do I need a criminal record check?

-Or you can contact The Starting Together Project Co-ordinator Rachel Carder directly on 020 3111 0730 or email email@example.com.
+Or you can contact the City Opportunities Mentoring Project Co-ordinator Rachel Carder directly on 020 3111 0730 or email her at email@example.com.